BishwajitDu/sampleProjects/README.md

 9. use of private(set)
 10. Unit Testing

 There are few security checks also added in this application.
-Like Jail break device.
 The app wont launch if its a Jail break device.
+The app is made keeping in mind the scalability and module segrigation.
+(SOLID principles)

+Note: For running the app may need to reinstall the pod.

 Repo created for sample projects